taylorwwebb/learning_representations_that_support_extrapolation/README.md

 python3 ./VAEC_scale_extrap.py
 ```

-To train and evaluate any of the models described in the paper, simply run the corresponding the script in the `./VAEC_dataset_and_models/scripts/` directory.
+To train and evaluate any of the models described in the paper, run the corresponding the script in the `./VAEC_dataset_and_models/scripts/` directory.
 For instance, to train and evaluate networks with context normalization on the Translation Extrapolation Regime, navigate to `./VAEC_dataset_and_models/`, and run the following command:
 ```
 ./scripts/context_norm_trans_extrap.sh
 ```